dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/routing.md

 For example, an attribute route like `blog/search/{topic}` is more specific than an attribute route like `blog/{*article}`.
 The `blog/search/{topic}` route has higher priority, by default, because it's more specific.
 Using [conventional routing](#cr), the developer is responsible for placing routes in the desired order.

 Attribute routes can configure an order using the <xref:Microsoft.AspNetCore.Mvc.RouteAttribute.Order> property.
 All of the framework provided [route attributes](xref:Microsoft.AspNetCore.Mvc.RouteAttribute) include `Order` .
 Routes are processed according to an ascending sort of the `Order` property.
 The default order is `0`.
-Setting a route using `Order = -1` will run before routes that don't set an order.
-Setting a route using `Order = 1` will run after default route ordering.
+Setting a route using `Order = -1` runs before routes that don't set an order.
+Setting a route using `Order = 1` runs after default route ordering.

 **Avoid** depending on `Order`.
 If an app's URL-space requires explicit order values to route correctly, then it's likely confusing to clients as well.
-In general, attribute routing will select the correct route with URL matching.
+In general, attribute routing selects the correct route with URL matching.
 If the default order used for URL generation isn't working, using a route name as an override is usually simpler than applying the `Order` property.

 Consider the following two controllers which both define the route matching `/home`: